 Subscribe to Investor News and stay informed about the latest investor initiatives, topical issues, educational resources, key dates and investor warnings and alerts.

 Originally published: March 24, 2017

 Kevin Fine is Director of the Derivatives Branch at the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
 The Investor Office recently sat down with Kevin to discuss his background, what derivatives are and the role of the Derivatives Branch.

 Prior to working at the OSC, I worked for the legal department and capital marketsCapital markets Where people buy and sell investments.+ read full definition group at one of the major banks for many years where I provided legal support for the derivatives desks of the bank all over the world.